dendronhq/dendron-site/vault/dendron.topic.publish.config.seo.md

 ## Summary
 {{fm.desc}}

-Below is an overview of what the seo namespace looks like:
+Below is an overview of what the {{fm.title}} namespace looks like:

 ```yml
   publishing: